paladin-t/b8/README.md

 * Palette: 16 colors with transparency support
 * Sprite: up to 32x32 pixels per frame, up to 512 frames per sprite
 * Tiles: 240 cels
-* Map: up to 128x64 tiles per layer, up to 4 layers (including a layer of logic mark) per page
+* Map: 128x64 tiles per layer, up to 4 layers (including a layer of logic mark) per page
 * Gamepad: 6 buttons for each pad (D-Pad + A/B), up to 8 players
 * Keyboard and mouse: supported